perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 You must be running Ubuntu 20.04

 So you have your shiny new beast of a server.
-Let's make it a Shadow Operator RPC node.
+Let's make it a Shadow Operator RPC Node.

 First things first - OS security updates
 ```